hazzelnut/whoishiring/README.md

 ## HN 'Who is hiring?' better job board

-I'm using SvelteKit to make this app!
+Tech stack: SvelteKit, DrizzleORM, Fly.io (PostgresDB and Hosting), and vanilla CSS 🍦

 It takes all the job posts from the latest monthly HN 'Who is hiring' post, and delivers, I hope, a way better user interface.

-Site is currently live: [whoishiring-app.fly.dev](https://whoishiring-app.fly.dev) and very much work in-progress.
+Site is currently live: [whoishiring-app.fly.dev](https://whoishiring-app.fly.dev).

+## August 28, 2023

+Added some meta tags for previews, title changes, and a favicon!
+It's pretty much done for now.
+Version 1.0 finished 🎉!

 ## August 27, 2023